 This information is designed to provide a broad overview of the structure of the New Zealand financial system and background information for the Financial Stability Report (FSR).1

 The Reserve Bank regulates banks, insurers, and non-bank deposit takers (NBDT)2, for the purpose of promoting the maintenance of a sound and efficient financial system.
 The Bank’s approach to prudential supervision is described in our Statements of supervisory and enforcement approaches.
 The Bank has no responsibility for non-deposit taking non-bank lending institutions (NBLI) or unlicensed insurers.
 The Reserve Bank also oversees and operates New Zealand’s financial market infrastructures.

 The New Zealand financial system is dominated by the banking sector, with banking assets accounting for a very large share of overall financial system assets (figure 1).
-In contrast, capital markets are relatively less developed in New Zealand, with total market capitalisation of the New Zealand Stock Exchange around $120 billion, while the domestic bond market is around $124 billion (excluding government debt).
-The managed fund industry is also small compared to banks, with just over $100 billion of assets under management.
+In contrast, capital markets are relatively less developed in New Zealand, with total market capitalisation of the New Zealand Stock Exchange around $131 billion, while the domestic bond market is around $133 billion (excluding government debt).
+The managed fund industry is also small compared to banks, with around $115 billion of assets under management.

 Note: Numbers may not sum due to rounding.